iterait/emloop/docs/advanced/config.rst

 Configuration
 *************

-Configuration is a crucial part of **cxflow** linking all the components together with just a few lines of YAML.
+Configuration is a crucial part of **emloop** linking all the components together with just a few lines of YAML.

 If you aren't comfortable with YAML, JSON documents are supported as well (YAML is actually a superset of JSON).
 However, JSON does not support advanced features such as `anchors <https://learnxinyminutes.com/docs/yaml/>`_